mletkin/numerobis/README.md

 <configuration>
 ```
 ### builder location
-The builder can be generated as separate class or as member class of the product class.
+The builder can be generated as separate class or as embedded member class of the product class.

 #### embedded
 The builder class is generated as member class (sometimes called "static inner class") of the product class.